-Table 1: The exponents we will consider in our experiments on power-law networks, and the average degrees they induce (the given values are the ones obtained in practice with minimal value m = 1 and $N = 100\,000$ nodes; they are slightly lower than previsions from Lemma 1.11 for continuous power-laws, but fit very well the previsions from Lemma 1.13 for discrete power-law).
-We will therefore consider Poisson networks with these average degrees all along the paper.
-In our context, it is usual to witness a threshold phenomenon (typical of statistical mechanics and more precisely percolation theory, see for instance [104]): there exists a critical value $p_c$ such that, whenever the fraction of removed nodes (or links, depending on the context) is lower than $p_c$ , the network almost surely still has a giant component, whereas whenever the fraction of removed nodes (or links) is greater than $p_c$ the network almost surely does not have a giant component anymore.
+Table 1: The exponents we consider in our experiments on power-law networks, and the average degrees they induce (obtained in practice with minimal value m=1 and $N=100\,000$ nodes; they are slightly lower than previsions from Lemma 1.11 for continuous power-laws, but fit very well the previsions from Lemma 1.13 for discrete power-laws).

+In our context, it is usual to witness a threshold phenomenon (typical of statistical mechanics and more precisely percolation theory, see for instance [111]): there exists a critical value p_c such that, whenever the fraction of removed nodes (or links, depending on the context) is lower than p_c , the network almost surely still has a giant component, whereas whenever the fraction of removed nodes (or links) is greater than p_c the network almost surely does not have a giant component anymore.
 In other words, the threshold is reached when the fraction of nodes in the largest connected component goes to zero (there is no giant component anymore).
-These thresholds play a central role in the phenomenon under consideration; in the sequel we will often study such thresholds.
+These thresholds play a central role in the phenomenon under consideration and will be often studied in the sequel.

 Notice that, for a given finite size network, the notion of threshold does not make sense: the fraction of nodes in the largest connected component will never be zero.
-In these cases, there are several ways to define a threshold.
-One may notice that, when we reach the threshold, the slope of the plots of the fraction of nodes in the largest connected component in function of the number of removed nodes goes to infinity.
-In finite-size computation, we may therefore consider that we reach the threshold when this slope is maximal [24].
-Notice that this does not always make sense: it may happen, like in Figure 3 (right), that the slope is maximal at 0 (while the expected value of the threshold would rather be 1).
+In this case, there are several ways to define a threshold.
+One may notice that, when we reach the threshold, the slope of the plot of the fraction of nodes in the largest connected component in function of the number of removed nodes goes to infinity.
+In finite-size computation, we may therefore consider that we reach the threshold when this slope is maximal [25].
+Notice that this does not always make sense: it may happen, like in Figure 3 (right), that the slope is maximal at 0 (while the expected value of the threshold is closer to 1).
 One can then adopt the convention that in such cases there is no threshold, but this reduces our ability to discuss practical cases.

-Another way, described in [98], consists in computing the degree distribution of the network after each removal of a node or a link, and see if it satisfies the criterion of Theorem 1.15 for it to have a giant component.
+Another solution, described in [105], consists of computing the degree distribution of the network after each removal of a node or a link, and see if it satisfies the criterion of Theorem 1.15 for it to have a giant component.
 The threshold is then the fraction of nodes or links to remove so that the network does not satisfy this criterion anymore.

-The solution we have chosen is to consider that the threshold is reached when the largest connected component contains less than a given (small) fraction of all the nodes.
-We adopted this last definition in this paper, using a fraction which makes both definitions quite equivalent in our cases, namely 0.05.
-In other words, we consider that a network does not have any giant component whenever the size of its largest connected component is less than 5% of the whole.
-Notice that this may have a impact on numerical results.
-Changing this value, to 1% for instance, would change the results.
-However, similar observation would be made.
+The solution we choose is to consider that the threshold is reached when the largest connected component contains less than a given (small) fraction of all the nodes.
+We chose a fraction which makes both definitions quite equivalent in our cases, namely 0.05.
+In other words, we consider that a network does not have a giant component whenever the size of its largest connected component is less than 5% of the whole.
+Notice that changing this value may have a impact on numerical results.
+However, similar observations would be made.